-The Commission's total expenditure for 2021-22 was \$118,758.
+The Commission's total expenditure for 2022-23 was \$208,865.

-The Commission demonstrated efficiency in financial resource usage by operating for significant periods of 2021-22 with just two Commissioners, reflecting the reduced workload of the IASC during COVID-19.
 IASC expenditures relate to the fees paid to the Commission members (including superannuation), expenses in connection with the Commissioners' small amount of domestic travel to attend meetings, and the production of the annual report.